Aridhia-Open-Source/federated_node_ai/webserver/README.md

 Contains 2 folders:
 - `app` holds the actual python code and the `Pipfile`s for setting up environment and dependencies
 - `build` holds files involved to build/serve the app through a Docker container
+- `migrations` is an auto-generated folder from `alembic` which helps in keeping track of the database migrations, and offer a rollback functionality in case is needed.
+- `tests` holds unit test files

 ## Dev Setup
 ```sh